Flèche bas

 play

-The American French Film Festival organized by the Sacem, the Directors Guild of America, the Motion Picture Association and the Writers Guild of America West
+The American French Film Festival organized by Sacem, the Directors Guild of America, the Motion Picture Association and the Writers Guild of America West

-In 2024, the Board of Directors wanted to further strengthen Sacem's commitments by deploying an ambitious action plan for 2030.
-For an exemplary, inspiring and sustainable Sacem.
+In 2024, the Board of Directors reaffirmed Sacem's commitment to its mission by deploying an ambitious action plan for 2030.
+The goal is to create an inspiring, sustainable Sacem that leads by example.

-Commitment to the environment
+Our Commitment to the Environment

-Commitment to heritage
+Our Commitment to Heritage

 Thumbnail image of the video "Becoming more and more involved - with Flavia Coelho, author and performer.", play button in the center.